divvun/divvun-webeditor/README.md

 1. Run `deno task serve` to start the development server.
 2. Open the editor page in your browser.
 3. Select a language from the dropdown.
-4. Start typing - grammar errors will be highlighted in real-time.
+4. Start typing - grammar and spelling errors will be highlighted in real-time.
 5. Right-click on highlighted errors to see correction suggestions.
 6. Use the "Clear" button to reset.